 Assessments must include the leading of a suitably sized group (minimum of 3).
-The British Canoeing Awarding Body Advanced White Water Leader qualification is appropriate for leading others on journeys on grade 4 white water rivers.
+The British Canoeing Awarding Body Stadium White Water Leader qualification is appropriate for leading others on artificial white water venues.
+Although the assessment is undertaken at one venue, British Canoeing Awarding Body acknowledge that the skills, knowledge and experience can be used at a variety of venues, with consideration of the nature of the specific artificial white water course.

 The group of students organised for assessment should reflect this demand whilst remaining within the Assessor's own risk management requirements.
-Assessment locations chosen by Leadership Tutors must include a reasonable range of options for the Leader to choose from.

-The Advanced White Water Leader Assessment can be run over 1-2 days.
-This will depend on the course ratios and logistics relating to access to suitable environments.
-The Leader will be working from their chosen boat (white water kayak or OC1) and will be assessed leading a group of 3 to 4 paddlers.
-Paddlers being led can be in either a white water kayak or OC1.
+The Stadium White Water Leader Assessment will be run over 1 day.
+The Leader will be working from their suitable chosen white water craft, for example a kayak, OC1, Sit-On-Top or inflatable kayak and will be assessed leading a group of 3 to 6 paddlers.

-Any equipment borrowed for the purpose at the time of assessment will be treated as the leaders own.
+Any equipment borrowed for the purpose at the time of assessment will be treated as the Leaders own.